Skip to main content

 If you’re considering leasing, according to thestorefront.com, restaurants face monthly rental costs ranging from $3,500 to $10,000 in Toronto.

-Use this checklist to help you as you start budgeting for your new and exciting endeavour.
+This checklist serves as a great starting point as you start budgeting for your new and exciting endeavor.

 1. Utilities

-Energy consumption in restaurants can be broken down by area:
+Energy consumption in restaurants can be bifurcated on the basis of:

 Price Range: Plan to allocate 3-5% of your gross operational costs to utilities; bear in mind that larger venues might find themselves at the higher end of this spectrum.